-The Sturm platoon is composed of two assault squads and a light machine gun squad.
-The assault squad is made up of seven men armed with StG44s under the command of an Obergefreiter (junior leader) similarly armed with an assault rifle.
+The platoon is composed of the two assault sections and a light machine gun section.
+The assault section is made up of seven men, under the command of an Obergefreiter (junior leader) similarly armed with an assault rifle.

 You can see here how I've been flexible with base sizes.
 I have weapon teams like LMGs with two figures to a base to help them stand out.
-While I've stuck to that convention I've tried to create more natural looking bases than the 40mmx40mm squares I used in the past.
-I like the more natural look, but perhaps as equally important, I want to reduce the overall footprint of the bases so that they can fit more easily into terrain.
+While I've stuck to that convention, I've tried to create more natural looking bases than the 40mmx40mm squares I have used in the past.
+I like the more natural look, but perhaps as equally important, I want to reduce the overall footprint of the bases, so that they can fit more easily into terrain.

 As I do for all my Chain of Command platoons I've made up one of these platoon boards to organise the unit prior to a game and have them ready for deployment on to the table.
 You can see how I make them in this post.